 Over time, tartan patterns became associated with the Scottish Highlands and the clans that lived there.
 Each clan had its own unique tartan pattern, which was used to make garments and other items.
 The tartan pattern became a symbol of pride and identity for the clans, and it continues to be an important part of Scottish culture today.

-Moreover, many plaid fabric have been developed for Individuals, Families, Districts, Universal and Regiments.
+Moreover, many scottish tartans have been developed for Individuals, Families, Districts, Universal and Regiments.
 In which, tartan for Individuals refer to the people who are linked with one’s family background and are worn by the clan’s members as their benefactors.
 If someone features a Scottish surname then there’s probably a tartan related to this name too as an example, Royal Stewart Tartan is strictly connected to the royalty which may be a very large sett and it’s divided by four which explains the odd-numbered that thread counts where blue bordering the red blocks is usually shown as azure.

 Where in Districts Tartan it’s named after the actual geographic area which may be a symbol of nations, cities, provinces, states or maybe small towns.
 These sorts of tartans are usually worn by those that feel a private connection to the world that the tartan represents like sutherland kilt during which it features a deep forest green color that covers most of it, lining within the darker green, during which grassy green color is to offer it emphasis.

-Regimental Tartan is generally military tartans, however, these are affiliated with a selected regiment, and really, for instance, the night watch tartan which consists of two colors: stark black and a deep forest green shade.
+Regimental Tartan is generally military tartans, however, these are affiliated with a selected regiment, and really, for instance, the night watch tartan kilt which consists of two colors: stark black and a deep forest green shade.
 These colors run alongside one another in traditional tartan style only, veterans or currently serving members of that regiment should wear these then there are even regional tartans that are officially recognized by governmental entities.

 Corporation Tartan belongs to a selected company, organization or group of individuals that gathered around particular interests means these tartans are worn only by employees or group members during which weaving of the tartan is generally restricted to company approved weavers only.
 And in Universal Tartan it’s intended for people with a link to Scotland, who wish to wear tartan but can’t identify their clans or the districts where their ancestors lived in.